Bill Gothard: Teaching

-In addition to the Basic Seminar, Gothard also has an Advanced Seminar and an Anger Resolution Seminar.
-He also has a 49-week "Daily Success" series where he expounds on the "Commands of Christ" found in the Gospels.
-Gothard also offers "Total Health" training, which seeks to bring a Biblical view of sickness, and considers that there may be spiritual aspects of illness.
-His organization has published "Basic CARE Bulletins" and offers "Stress Resolution Seminars".
+The "umbrella of authority" is the idea that in order to be protected from the devil, one must have absolute obedience to those above them in the chain of authority.

 Gothard teaches that dating is morally dangerous and that courtship is the better alternative.
 Gothard encourages parents to be involved in their children's courtship, and that a father should be involved in his daughter's relationships, and should at the very least have the right to say "no" when a man asks to marry his daughter.
 Gothard also advocates conservative dress.
-Gothard's teachings discourage dating and "syncopated music", including Christian rock.
+Gothard's teachings discourage dating and syncopated music, including Christian rock.
 He has warned that Cabbage Patch dolls are idolatrous.

 Gothard has been the subject of much debate in Christian circles, and occasionally in mass media.
 Various books and articles have challenged Gothard's teachings on legalism, law, and grace, and questioned his handling of the IBLP ministry.

 Sexual harassment allegations

 On February 27, 2014, the board of directors of the Institute in Basic Life Principles placed Gothard on indefinite administrative leave while it investigated claims that he sexually harassed several female employees and volunteers.
 No criminal activity was uncovered, but an investigation found that Gothard had acted in an "inappropriate manner".
 The claims had been publicized on the Recovering Grace website, which is a support group for former followers of Gothard's teachings.
 As many as 34 women who worked for Gothard have claimed that he harassed them.
-Gothard denied the allegations and admitted no wrongdoing but announced his resignation from the Institute in order "to listen to those who have ought [something] against him".
+Gothard denied the allegations and admitted no wrongdoing but announced his resignation from the Institute in order "to listen to those who have ought [sic] against him".

 On June 17, 2014, IBLP issued a statement, summarizing the investigation conducted by "outside legal counsel".
 They asserted that although no criminal activity was uncovered, Gothard had acted in an "inappropriate manner" and so "is not permitted to serve in any counseling, leadership, or Board role within the IBLP ministry".
 In July 2015, Gothard re-launched his website, including testimonials from several women.

 In 2016, Gothard and IBLP were sued by a group of alleged victims who accused him of sexual harassment and assault.
 The plaintiffs voluntarily dismissed their lawsuit in 2018, citing "unique complexities" with the statute of limitations, but emphasized: "We are not recanting our experiences or dismissing the incalculable damage that we believe Gothard has done."